yehjxraymond/hornbill/README.md

- d# Hornbill EOS test suite
+# Hornbill EOS test suite

 Think of hornbill as (truffle)[https://truffleframework.com/truffle] but for EOS.